River Road, Rezoning & Soil Deposit

 Outcome

-Titrin produced a coherent, defensible application package that addressed the site's environmental sensitivities and aligned the proposal with applicable provincial and municipal requirements, giving the landowner a clear and well-supported path through the approvals process.
+The application package addressed the site's environmental sensitivities and squared the proposal with provincial and municipal requirements, a credible, well-documented basis for the landowner to take through approvals.

 Deliverables